Transactionalism: Modern antecedents

 Trevor Phillips also outlined the philosophy's more recent developments found in the American philosophical works of Charles Sanders Peirce, sociologist George Herbert Mead (symbolic interactionism), pragmatist philosophers William James and John Dewey, and political scientist Arthur Bentley.

 Several sources credit anthropologist Fredrik Barth as the scholar first to apply the term 'transactionalism" in 1959.
 In a critique of structural functionalism, Barth offered a new interpretation of culture that did not portray an overly cohesive picture of society without attending to the "roles, relationships, decisions, and innovations of the individual."
 Humans are transacting with one another at the multiple levels of individual, group, and environment.
-Barth's study appears to not fully articulate how this is happening all-at-once as opposed to as-if they were separate entities interacting independently ("interactional"):[T]he "environment" of any ethnic group is not only defined by natural conditions, but also by the presence and activities of other ethnic groups on which it depends.
-Each group exploits only a section of the total environment, and leaves large parts of it open for other groups to exploit.Using examples from the people of the Swat district of North Pakistan and, later, in 1966, organization taking place among Norwegian fishermen, Barth set out to demonstrate that social forms like kinship groups, economic institutions, and political alliances are generated by the actions and strategies of the individuals who deploy organized acts against (or within) a context of social constraints.
+Barth's study appears to not fully articulate how this is happening all-at-once as opposed to as-if they were separate entities interacting independently ("interactional"):

+Using examples from the people of the Swat district of North Pakistan and, later, in 1966, organization taking place among Norwegian fishermen, Barth set out to demonstrate that social forms like kinship groups, economic institutions, and political alliances are generated by the actions and strategies of the individuals who deploy organized acts against (or within) a context of social constraints.
 "By observing how people interact with each other [through experience], an insight could be gained into the nature of the competition, values[,] and principles that govern individuals' choices."

-Utilized as a "theoretical orientation" in Norwegian anthropology, describes transactionalism as "process analysis" (prosessanalyse) categorized as a sociological theory or method.
+Utilized as a "theoretical orientation" in Norwegian anthropology, transactionalism is described as "process analysis" (prosessanalyse) and categorized as a sociological theory or method.
 Though criticized for paying insufficient attention to cultural constraints on individualism, Barth's orientation influenced the qualitative method of symbolic interactionism applied throughout the social sciences.

 Process analysis considers the gradual unfolding of the course of interactions and events as key to understanding social situations.
 In other words, the transactional whole of a situation is not readily apparent at the level of individuals.
-At that level, an individual operates in a self-actional manner when much larger forces of sociality, history, biology, and culture are, all-at-once, at work on an individual as part of a global dynamic.
-Humans can never exist outside this dynamic current, as if they are operating the system in some self-actional or interactional way.
-Barth's approach reflects the co-constitutive nature of living in ever-evolving circumstances.